Endogenous Labour Flow Networks: Materials and Methods

 \subsubsection{Calibration algorithm}

 Calibration is performed to determine values for the parameters contained in the matrices $\nu^R, \ \nu^I, \ \nu^O$.
 This calibration procedure is performed using only data generated in the steady state of the model.
-First, each simulation is run for a sufficient length of time to reach the steady state (where the network of flows has stabilised).\footnote{It is reasonable to gauge the time needed to reach a steady state by observing the time-series output of the calibrated model and subsequently run simulations for a sufficient length of time.
-However, should the reader wish to more rigorously define the steady state, please refer to Supplementary Information: Defining a steady state.} Following this, the simulation runs for an additional number of time steps at its steady state (enough for the network of flows occurring at the steady state to stabilise), from which the data on labour flows is retrieved and used to inform the calibration.
+First, each simulation is run for a sufficient length of time to reach the steady state (where the network of flows has stabilised).\footnote{It is reasonable to gauge the time needed to reach a steady state by observing the time-series output of the calibrated model and subsequently running simulations for a sufficient length of time.
+However, should the reader wish to more rigorously define the steady state, please refer to Supplementary Information: Defining a steady state.} Following this, the simulation runs for an additional period of time at its steady state (enough for the network of flows occurring at the steady state to stabilise), from which the data on labour flows is retrieved and used to inform the calibration.
 The transition density matrices corresponding to labour flows observed in the steady state are denoted by $\mathbb{R}_*$, $\mathbb{I}_*$, and $\mathbb{O}_*$.
 Their counterparts generated from the observed LFNs are defined as $\mathcal{R}$, $\mathcal{I}$, and $\mathcal{O}$.

-The steady state labour flows (represented using $\mathbb{R}_*$, $\mathbb{I}_*$, and $\mathbb{O}_*$) inform a multi-objective gradient descent algorithm (\autoref{alg:gdalg}) inspired by \cite{guerrero_how_2022}.
+The steady state labour flows inform a multi-objective gradient descent algorithm (\autoref{alg:gdalg}) inspired by \cite{guerrero_how_2022}.
 Within each iteration of the algorithm we run a set of $M$ Monte Carlo simulations (i.e. independent simulations run with the same set of parameters).
-We define error matrices for each of the LFNs (region, industry, occupation) by $ e^R = \mathcal{R} - \overline{\mathbb{R}_*} $, $ e^I = \mathcal{I} - \overline{\mathbb{I}_*} $, and $ e^O = \mathcal{O} - \overline{\mathbb{O}_*} $ where, for example, $\overline{\mathbb{R}_*}$ indicates the mean value of $\mathbb{R_*}$ across the $M$ Monte Carlo simulations.
+We define error matrices for each of the LFNs (region, industry, occupation) by $ e^R = \mathcal{R} - \overline{\mathbb{R}_*} $, $ e^I = \mathcal{I} - \overline{\mathbb{I}_*} $, and $ e^O = \mathcal{O} - \overline{\mathbb{O}_*} $ where, for example, $\overline{\mathbb{R}_*}$ indicates a matrix of flow density values averaged across the $M$ Monte Carlo simulations.
 The mean is representative of the underlying flows as, for a large enough agent population, flows will not vary substantially across the $M$ simulations.
-Thus, we are aiming to minimise the difference between the observed flow density (in each LFN entry) and their point estimates from the model.
+Thus, we are aiming to minimise the difference between the observed flow densities (indicated within each cell of the flow density matrix) and their point estimates from the model.